slim-template/slim/README.md

     - articles
       tr: td = title

-#### Wrapped dictionary - Resolution order
+#### Dictionary - Resolution order

 Example code:

     - article
       h1 = title

-In wrapped dictionary acccess mode (the default, see the options), the dictionary object is accessed in the following order.
+The dictionary object is accessed in the following order.

 1. If `article.respond_to?(:title)`, Slim will execute `article.send(:title)`
 2. If `article.respond_to?(:has_key?)` and `article.has_key?(:title)`, Slim will execute `article[:title]`